wso2/docs-is/en/docs/develop/spring-boot.md

     }
     ```

-2. Have a Login Controller Class and render the login page when the browser is redirected to `/oauth-login`.
+2. Create a Login Controller Class and render the login page when the browser is redirected to `/oauth-login`.

     ```java